 For my first post, I thought Chicken Cacciatore can be a good dish to start with.
 Japanese call it Chicken Tomato Ni (チキンのトマト煮) and this is a pretty common home cooked meal in Japan.
 My kids love this dish and it’s one of our favorite comfort food.
 I am not sure if my recipe follows the authentic Italian method but I hope you enjoy it as much as my family does!

-- 4 Chicken thighs with skin and bones (I used 1 Costco pack), rinsed and pat dried
+- 1.5 lb (4-6 pieces) Chicken thighs with skin and bones, rinsed and pat dried

 - 2 cups mushrooms, sliced